MeArm/learn.mearm.com/_docs/mearm-microbit-setup.md

 ![](/assets/docs/mearm-microbit-setup/Servoset.png)

 This is the calibration of your servo motors completed.

-Use them as required in the [MeArm build instructions](https://learn.mime.co.uk/docs/building-the-mearm-v3).
-Note you have a MeArm micro:bit version, not a MeArm Arduino as shown in the video.
+## Building Your MeArm

+Click [here](/assets/mearm.pdf) to download the latest instructions for the MeArm v3, which is the only version used for the MeArm micro:bit Kit.

+Additionally, in association with [Kitronik](http://www.kitronik.co.uk), we have produced this set of video instructions:

+**Please note the video shows the MeArm Arduino Version.
+You can skip ahead for the servo calibration step as you have already completed it**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sPdbs9b5udQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Coding with Your MeArm

 Once your MeArm is complete you can explore our make code blocks, by either dragging and dropping the hex code you've downloaded into the browser at [makecode.microsoft.org](https://makecode.microsoft.org/#editor) or adding our package from [GitHub](https://github.com/MeArm/pxt-microbit-mearm).

 ![](/assets/docs/mearm-microbit-setup/Code5.png)

+Thank you for following along and supporting MeArm.